thestrongcoder/marketplace-app/README.md

 ### <b><u> Functionality / Features </u></b>

 The main features of this application is to provide a double sided marketplace, allowing users to buy and sell powerlifting specific gear.
 The user will be able to view, and place an order/purchase an item using stripe payment gateway, and then review the order, linking the user purchasing the item, and the item being purchased.
-Using the devise gem, users are able to sign up or log in.
+Using the devise gem, users are able to sign up or log in before they can purchase any items.

-Some added features, allow users to view links to the manufacturers websites so they can view more information.
-As well as links to media for information about the sport and competitions.
+Some added features which are part of the ERD however were not implemented in time will allow users to view links to the manufacturers websites so they can view more information.
+As well as a search functions and being able to filter products by category and brand which is the reason the ERD has been set up the way it was.

+Some added content which provides people insight to the world of powerlifting, is in the 'about' page, where there are links to the GPC Australia page, a live streaming service where users can view previous or current competitions, as well as tickets to the EPIC Training Camp, providing information on more than just simply lifting weights, and a page showcasing "The Platform Podcast", with an embedded spotify playlist, and links to social media.

 ### <b><u> Sitemap </u></b>